-Change factors contributing to FY2023 revenue guidance^{1}
+Change factors contributing to FY2023 revenue guidance[TM]

-Change factors contributing to FY2023 operating profit guidance
+Change factors contributing to FY2023 operating profit guidance^{1}

-- 1 All figures are rough estimates and reflect changes in factors from MTP guidance - 2 Continuing operations basis and after retrospective adjustments to reflect a change in the accounting policy regarding cloud computing agreements.
-Nippon Paint (India) was an equity-method affiliate in 2020 - 3 Including Nippon Paint (India) - 4 Excluding Türkiye - 5 Only includes Cromology and JUB - 6 Changes in yen-based assumptions including organic growth, FX and hyperinflationary accounting
+1 All figures are rough estimates and reflect changes in factors from MTP guidance as of March 2021.

+2 Continuing operations basis and after retrospective adjustments to reflect a change in the accounting policy regarding cloud computing agreements.
+Nippon Paint (India) was an equity-method affiliate in 2020 3 Including Nippon Paint (India)

+4 Excluding Türkiye

+5 Only includes Cromology and JUB

+6 Changes in yen-based assumptions including organic growth, FX, and hyperinflationary accounting